-Step 4: Allow for a Follow-up
+Step 3: Allow for Candidate Follow-up

 Provide the candidate with an open invitation to follow up with the company with questions they may come up with after the fact.
 In addition, if the rescinded job offer was due to candidate error or findings, you will want to allow them to explain.
 Although this may not change your decision, it is a best practice.

-Step 5: Send a Formal Letter
+Step 4: Send a Formal Letter

 Your physical letter should include the following:

 - The candidate’s name and address

 - A reference line that clearly states the official job offer is being rescinded

 - The title and date of the position that was originally offered